 As a client, what is expected of me?

 Clients need to designate a primary project contact to act as the liaison for the student consulting team.
 The primary project contact will provide students with the information and guidance needed to effectively complete the project.
 The time commitment required will depend on the mutually agreed upon project scope as outlined in the Project Agreement.
-On average, the primary project contact will need to dedicate 1-3 hours per week to the project.

 Is there a fee?